 Setup instructions for the Raspberry Pi Release Station

 The instructions assume some basic understanding of managing Raspberry Pis and using the Linux command line.
 It is very unlikely that a Pi Zero or a Raspberry Pi model A will be suitable because of a lack of network and USB connections.

-3. With the SD card still mounted (it may be need to re-inserted to force a re-mount) in the workstation edit the files in /boot by following the standard PaperCut instructions:
+- With the SD card still mounted (it may be need to re-inserted to force a re-mount) in the workstation edit the following files in

 password.
 On images before release 16.3 it’s username

 - Make sure the operating system is fully up to date with the command: